idkhidden/NativeInjector/README.md

 # Native DLL Injector

-Simple Native DLL Injector Made in C++ That Uses LoadLibraryA And VirtualAllocEx.
+Simple Native DLL Injector That Uses LoadLibraryA

  # HOW TO USE
 • Disable Anti Virus(False Detects). </br>